 Tiny Testers – Super science and explosive experiments in KingstonPosted 17th March 2018 by Emma

 On Saturday I sported rainbow-streaked hair, a makeshift lab coat, some funky goggles and became Chemical Caitlin – the eccentric scientist and genius in all things sticky and sloppy!
 My mission?
-To show the children of Kingston some super-cool experiments from the child-friendly, no-PhD-required Primary Science Lab set from Learning Resources.
+To show the children of Kingston some super-cool science experiments from the child-friendly, no-PhD-required Primary Science Lab set from Learning Resources.

 We set up my little experiment table at the front of the shop, catching the attention of any aspiring scientists that toddled by.
 The impressive display included the Tornado Alley from Kandy Toys and five of the ten experiments that are included in the Primary Science Lab Set: